testdriveupgrade/XenonRecompUnlim/README.md

 Some  new commands of PowerPC CPU checked, but other experimental

+### Simplified Instructions

+1)Install git

+2)open cmd(terminal) in directory and write: git clone --recursive https://github.com/testdriveupgrade/XenonRecompUnlimited.git

+3)install clang-cl in Visual Studio installer (or install clang-llv)

+4)after that in parameter of CMAKE write (ClangCL)

+(to be continued...)

+### About XenonRecomp

 XenonRecomp is a tool that converts Xbox 360 executables into C++ code, which can then be recompiled for any platform.
 Currently, it only supports x86 platforms due to the use of x86 intrinsics.

 This project was heavily inspired by [N64: Recompiled](https://github.com/N64Recomp/N64Recomp), a similar tool for N64 executables.